CHToken/grpc-sniperv2.0/README.md

 Download the latest released version to enjoy trading seamlessly 🔥

+We have discontinued the release version because of file limnit, just download the bot file directly

 For more information or support, feel free to contact us:

 - **Discord:** [https://discord.gg/UQTavkvj3G](https://discord.gg/UQTavkvj3G)